 - To help patients loosen and remove mucus or phlegm from the bronchioles to the upper airways to prevent lung infections.
 A tracheostomy allows doctors to insert a suction catheter into the lungs to remove mucus.

-- If a patient has been on prolonged ventilation through a tube in the mouth, a tracheostomy tube in the neck may allow the patient to be wide awake and more comfortable as they work towards becoming unhooked from the ventilation equipment and breathe on their own.
+- If a patient has been on prolonged ventilation through a tube in the mouth, a tracheostomy tube in the neck may allow the patient to be wide awake and more comfortable as they work towards breathing on their own.

 - If a patient has an obstructed upper airway because of a tumor, inflammation, infection, or other blockage, a tracheotomy can easily and safely deliver oxygen directly to the lungs, bypassing the obstruction.